Confident Obama lays out battle plan as he launches second term

 U.S. Senate Republican leader Mitch McConnell, who had declared in 2010 that his top goal was to deny Obama re-election, congratulated the president and expressed a willingness to work together, saying a second term "represents a fresh start."

-But some Republicans responded sceptically.
+But some Republicans responded skeptically.
 "It was a very, very progressive speech, to put it in the best possible light," said Republican strategist Rich Galen.
 "He's not running for election anymore."

 After watching the rest of the parade from a bullet-proof VIP viewing stand in front of the White House, the Obamas planned to head to the two inaugural balls - rather than the 10 that were held in 2009.